 As I’m preparing to travel for the last quarter of the year, I’m reminiscing about my time in Thailand.
 There are still things I haven’t shared so be prepared to read about them.
-After exploring the Temples, drove from Bangkok to Kanchanaburi with some stops along the way.
-Our tour guide kept emphasizing staying in the jungle, but it was one of the most peaceful moments on our entire trip.
-If you plan on visiting central Thailand, read more about some of the top things to do in Kanchanaburi.
+After exploring the temples, we drove from Bangkok to Kanchanaburi with some stops along the way.
+Our tour guide kept emphasizing staying in the jungle, but it was one of the most peaceful moments of our entire trip.
+If you plan on visiting central Thailand, read more about some of the top things to do in Kanchanaburi, Thailand.

 Top Things to Do in Kanchanaburi

 - Elephants World Elephant Sanctuary – After announcing our arrival in Bangkok, comments of riding elephants and petting tigers flooded my DMs.
 I dreamed of taking “cool pics” like those mentioned, but after reading and researching, my views on these activities have changed.
 Our group decided to visit Elephants World, an elephant sanctuary that rescues old, sick and abused elephants used for trekking, begging and entertainment.
 Here we spent a full day learning about the mission of Elephants World, feeding, bathing, and watching the elephants in a natural setting.

 - Damnoen Saduak Floating Market – Our first stop from Bangkok to Kanchanaburi was to the floating market.
 The Damnoen Saduak Floating Market is about two hours driving from Kanchanaburi, but definitely worth the trip.
 Take a sampan boat on the journey and purchase food, clothing, spices and other goods for friends and family.
 Don’t be afraid to negotiate final prices when purchasing goods, you’ll definitely get a good deal.

 - Thailand-Burma Railway Centre & War Cemetery – The Thailand-Burma Railway Centre is a museum and research center dedicated to the men who were forced to build the death railway.
 It is a fully interactive facility that includes videos, photos and actual memorabilia from allied POWs and Asian laborers.
 Across from the museum is the War Cemetery which is the main POW cemetery for these victims.